rezanid/novodocx/README.md

 There will be other options soon to send back the file in binary without base-64 encoding it.

+> 📯 NOTE!
+>
+> As a bonus, the Functions App also produces an OpenAPI definition that you can access visually from `/api/word/swagger/ui`.
+I will keep it up-to-date with the implementation.

 ### Use the library directly

 Coming soon.

 ## Roadmap

-The next steps for the library are listed below with no order of priority.
+The next milestones for 2022 are listed below with no order of priority.

 * Publish the alpha version of the library as a NuGet.
 * Report warnings in the result as well, like a good compiler would.
 This should be possible to turn on/off.